zhullyb/monyhar/monyhar/docs/navigation_concepts.md

 code is available and `NavigationHandle::IsErrorPage()` is true.

-If the navigation fails to get a response from the server (e.g., the DNS lookup fails), then Chromium will display an error page.
+If the navigation fails to get a response from the server (e.g., the DNS lookup fails), then Monyhar will display an error page.
 For main frames, this error page will be in a special error page process, not affiliated with any site or containing any untrustworthy content from the web.
 In these failed cases, NetErrorHelperCore may try to reload the URL at a later time (e.g., if a network connection comes back online), to load the document in an appropriate process.

-If instead the navigation is blocked (e.g., by an extension API or a NavigationThrottle), then Chromium will similarly display an error page in a special error page process.
-However, in blocked cases, Chromium will not attempt to reload the URL at a later time.
+If instead the navigation is blocked (e.g., by an extension API or a NavigationThrottle), then Monyhar will similarly display an error page in a special error page process.
+However, in blocked cases, Monyhar will not attempt to reload the URL at a later time.